-The Study Overview is used to input administrative information about a fault tree study.
-None of the fields in the study overview section effect the calculated results of a fault tree, these fields are provided for information tracking only.
-The following fields can be input in the study overview.
+The Study Overview is used to input administrative information about an Arbor study.
+None of the fields in the Study Overview section of the Study Dashboard affect the calculated results of a fault tree; these fields are provided for information tracking only.
+The following fields can be input in the study overview: